ExCEL Career Plan

 Mountie Career Connection to develop interview skills.
 Identify and research potential employers and establish contacts in your chosen field.

-Job Fairs and sign up for on-campus recruiting to apply for professional positions.
+Job Fairs and professional conferences to network with professionals and potential employers.
 Ask references for letters of recommendation.